EHDEV/employee_tenure_modeling/README.md

-A Data Analysis and modeling project
+A data exploration, analysis and modeling project on employee and applicant data to explore, analyze and predict potential length of applicants' employment at given organizations.

 ## Code Organization